Questra-Digital/ci-cl-hex/README.md

-# ci-cl-hex
+# cipl-hex
+***Towards limitless productive learning***
-A platform that supports collective intelligence and collaborative learning for individuals and organizations.
+A platform that supports collective intelligence and productive learning for individuals and organizations.